 Here are a couple of tips to help you create the perfect mooncake and wow all your family and friends!

-It's important that you carefully portion the dough and skin for the mooncakes as this ensures that it fits into your mould perfectly.
+It's important that you carefully portion the dough and skin for the mooncakes as this ensures that it fits into your mold perfectly.
 It also guarantees a perfect balance between filling and skin.

 If you use less it can make it difficult to wrap the filling without it cracking.
 If there is too much skin the mooncake will have a super thick pastry.

-It is important to oil your moulds as the pastry can get stuck in the mould while you are forming the pattern.
-Use a pastry brush dipped in a little vegetable oil and lightly coat the inside of the mould for easy mooncake release!
+It is important to oil your molds as the pastry can get stuck in the mold while you are forming the pattern.
+Use a pastry brush dipped in a little vegetable oil and lightly coat the inside of the mold for easy mooncake release!

 I use baking soda as a replacement for the traditional lye water, and it works a dream to create beautifully golden brown mooncakes